 - Monday 30th September

 If you require medical care when the surgery is closed please contact NHS 24 by telephoning 111.

 Access to Appointments

-Our phone lines are very busy first thing in the morning, so if you do not need to be seen on the day, please consider calling later in the day.
+Our phone lines are very busy first thing in the morning, so if you do not need to be seen on the day, please consider calling after 9:30am.

 We offer both face-to-face consultations and telephone consultations.
 Our receptionists will help you to get the most appropriate appointment.

 We also have a range of healthcare professionals working in the practice:

 - General Practitioners (doctors)

 We have provided training to the reception team to ensure that calls are directed to the most appropriate healthcare professional.
 We appreciate that patients may not be used to seeing professionals other than their own doctor, but all of our team are experienced and highly trained in their areas of expertise and we hope patients will appreciate this more modern approach to primary care as they get to know our team.

 There are some services which are better undertaken by other professionals in the community.
 Our staff may direct you to a pharmacist, optician, or dentist instead of attending the surgery.
 Often these professionals can see you more quickly than waiting to be seen in the surgery, or have specialist equipment that is not available in the practice.